olicauli/oli-bot/README.md

    to launch hythlodaeus.

 note: if you want to delete or deploy your own server-specific commands, you will need an additional environment variable:
-`GUILD_ID`. simply set this variable to your server's id, and then you can run the guild scripts in the scripts folder.
+`GUILD_ID`. simply set this variable to your server's id, and then you can run the guild-specific scripts in the scripts folder.

 ## usage